-The Classics Tripos is usually a three-year course, but if you have not had a chance to learn Latin and Greek at school you can take up both languages from scratch by doing a four-year course in which the first year is devoted to learning Latin.
-You then join those reading the three-year course.
+The Classics Tripos is a three-year course if you have had a chance to learn Latin and/or Greek up to A-level (or equivalent) at school, or a four-year course if you haven’t.
+In the four-year course you take up both languages from scratch, with the first year mostly devoted to learning Latin:

 Fellows at King's in Classics: